Maas-99/Smart-Job-Interviewer/README.md

 -Abdulrahman - 07/10/2020 - I have updated section 2.3 and 2.4<br />
 -Abdullah - 2020\10\7 - I have updated section 1.4 <br />
 Mansour 27/10/2020 - I have uploaded the phase 1 on this repositry <br />
+4/11/2020 we have started working on the phase #2 of the project <br />